stat6250-s17/course-questions-wiki/week-02/README.md

 - Question (cyuan10−stat6250): Are all syntax written in all CAPs?
 - Answer (cyuan10−stat6250): No, like all programming languages, there are different ways of distinguish between synatx.
 It looks like the text uses all caps to help show the difference.
 - Question (yren10−stat6250): What is the difference or relation between library and libref?
--Answer (mcardoso3-stat6250):  A libref is an assigned name for storing while a library is where everything in SAS is stored.
+- Answer (mcardoso3-stat6250):  A libref is an assigned name for storing while a library is where everything in SAS is stored.
 - Question (akumar30−stat6250): What is the default default libref for a temporary SAS data library?
 - Answer (akumar30−stat6250): Work is the libref for a temporary SAS data library

 [basic_recipe_for_loading_data_from_remote_Excel_file (from Week 2 Overview)]